kiieer/ProjectTwoBackend/README.md

 * Navigate back to the login page.
 * Login with new credentials.
 * Create a new reservation including check-in and check-out dates.
+* Verify that the reservations table has updated with the new information.
 * Log out.

 ### Running unit tests